 - Some financial accounts have early withdrawal penalties.
 If you take your money out of the account before a certain time (months, years, or before a certain age), you will have to pay a penalty.
 An example is a bank or credit union certificate of deposit.

-- Other financial products, like U.S. savings bonds, will not let you cash in the investment for at least 1 year from the time of purchase.
+- Other financial products, like U.S. savings bonds, will not let you cash in the investment for at least one year from the time of purchase.

 Amy was invited to go with her friends, one month from today, on a 4-day/3-night Caribbean cruise.
 The cruise costs $545.
 Amy has two options: